Cows In Winter 101 | How To Keep Dairy or Beef Cattle Warm and Happy

 When our formerly suburban family bought a milk cow, the list of questions was a mile long!
 At the top of that list, “How in the world do we do this in the winter?”
-Since then we’ve learned a lot by visiting farms, working at farms, and keeping our own cows in winter.
-We’ll break down the basics of winter cow care for both dairy and beef cattle.
+Since then we’ve learned a lot by visiting farms, working at farms, and keeping our own cows in the winter.
+So, do cows get cold?
+Let’s dig in and look at the basics of cold weather care.

 Our Simple Winter Cow Setup

-We keep a dairy cow and one or two of her calves on our 5 acre homestead northern Illinois.
+We keep a dairy cow and one or two of her calves on our 5 acre homestead in northern Illinois.
 With little previous experience, we learned a TON along the way.
-But this small herd has survived the last several winters just fine.
+But this small herd has survived the last several winters just fine, even in the extreme cold temperatures that come in northern Illinois.

 Our setup is nothing special!
-Cows are hardy animals.
-Our cows are 100% grass-fed meaning they’re on pasture all growing season and fed hay through the cold months.
+Cows are hardy animals and can handle low temperatures.
+Our cows are 100% grass-fed meaning they’re on pasture all growing season and fed hay through the cold months, providing them with plenty of extra energy to get them through the cold conditions.
+This increase in their feed intake is important to help the cows handle the colder temperatures.

 This video shows more of our winter cow setup.